Hamilton wins thrilling Saudi Arabian GP

 So much happened in the course of the race that it was hard to keep up, as the advantage swung wildly back and forth between Hamilton and Verstappen.

-But in the defining moment, Verstappen was ordered to hand the lead to Hamilton because he had held on to it by forcing the seven-time champion off the track at Turn One with 13 laps to go.
+But in the defining moment, Verstappen was ordered to hand the lead to Hamilton because he had held it by forcing the seven-time champion off the track at Turn One with 13 laps to go.

-But it did not happen immediately.
-Red Bull were told to hand the lead to Hamilton.
-Verstappen slowed to do so on the run to the last corner, and Hamilton ran into the back of him and damaged his front wing.
+It did not happen immediately though.
+After Red Bull were told to hand the lead to Hamilton, Verstappen slowed to do so on the run to the last corner and the Briton ran into the back of him and damaged his front wing.

-They continued with Verstappen in the lead, until the Dutchman did finally hand over the lead six laps later.
+They continued with Verstappen in the lead until the Dutchman did finally hand over the lead six laps later.

-The nature of Verstappen's conduct will revive debate about whether it is fair for him to drive in the way he does, always refusing to back down in wheel-to-wheel incidents, even when other drivers would recognise that their rival had won the corner.
+The nature of Verstappen's conduct will revive debate about whether it is fair for him to drive the way he does, always refusing to back down in wheel-to-wheel incidents, even when other drivers would recognise their rival had won the corner.

 What on Earth happened in one of the greatest races ever?